rm-hull/yalix/README.md

                            (is-even? (sub1 n))))))
     (is-odd?
 11))
 ```
-Although this example wont work because _or_/_and_ havent been implemented yet!
+Although this example wont work because _or_ & _and_ haven't been implemented yet!

 #### Lambdas and function definitions